The Meghan and Harry interview had another disturbing element for U.K. viewers: Pharmaceutical ads

 Los Angeles-based writer Ayesha A. Siddiqi collected numerous other baffled reactions in a Twitter thread that went viral early Monday morning.
 In Britain, “people seeking healthcare are considered patients not customers,” she added in an explanatory note to U.S. readers.

-While American audiences are used to commercials urging them to ask their doctor about a new prescriptions for high blood pressure or arthritis, that idea seems bizarre overseas: One viewer who tuned into the Oprah interview was left with the question: Why “would you be the one to tell a DOCTOR what medicine to give you?????”
+While American audiences are used to commercials urging them to ask their doctor about new prescriptions for high blood pressure or arthritis, that idea seems bizarre overseas: One viewer who tuned into the Oprah interview was left with the question: Why “would you be the one to tell a DOCTOR what medicine to give you?????”

 In fact, public health researchers have found that the United States and New Zealand are the only two developed nations that allow pharmaceuticals to be advertised directly to consumers.
-The industry defends the practice, which costs billions each yea, with the argument that advertising helps patients become aware of treatment options that they may not have known about otherwise.
+The industry defends the practice, which costs billions each year, with the argument that advertising helps patients become aware of treatment options that they may not have known about otherwise.

-But the World Health Organization has warned that the net result “is higher cost for the consumer or tax payer,” who end paying for all those ads whenever they refill a prescription.
+But the World Health Organization has warned that the net result “is higher cost for the consumer or tax payer,” who end up paying for all those ads whenever they refill a prescription.
 (According to the Wall Street Journal, a 30-second slot during the Harry and Meghan interview went for about $325,000.)

 That concept, too, is hard for Britons to wrap their heads around: Thanks to the socialized National Health Service and government oversight, most persecutions in the U.K. can be obtained for around $12.